 - Descriptive: use keywords that describe your app's main features or the top benefits that it solves.
 Describing benefits works best with casual players, while pro users search for specific app features.

 - Localization: If you plan to launch your app globally and have a unique made-up App title, think of double meanings or misinterpretations.
 If you speak Spanish, the best example is a children's movie from Ghibli Studio "Laputa: Castle in the Sky" (if you don't, search "Laputa in Spanish" on google).

 - Add Keywords: As we already mentioned, adding keywords in your Title will help you stand out and position higher in the search ranks.

 - If it’s performing well, stick with it: People say that changing your app's Title regularly will help you get better ranks.
 That is not necessarily true.
 It will take a few trials until you get the title right and find the one that converts well while also helping with keyword ranking.
 It takes time to build your authority on a keyword.
 However, when you do find that perfect title, stick with it for longer.
 Otherwise, by changing well-performing keywords, you may harm your app's visibility.

-To choose your app’s name, you must do it through a creative process.
-If you want more material on creating catchy titles, we highly recommend brilliant authors, experts in creative techniques, such as Michael Michalko, Edward de Bono, Rod Judkins, etc. If you do not want to write the title (and descriptions) yourself, you also have the option to reach out to freelance copywriters.
+To choose your app's name, you must do it through a creative process.
+If you want more material on creating catchy titles, we highly recommend brilliant authors, and experts in creative techniques, such as Michael Michalko, Edward de Bono, Rod Judkins, etc. If you do not want to write the title (and descriptions) yourself, you also have the option to reach out to freelance copywriters.